nds-org/nds-labs/services/ncsa/clowder/README.md

 ## Extractor(s)
 Now that you've seen the basic setup, let's try something a little more complex:

-* Stop any running Clowder / plugin instances: **. ./stop-clowder.sh**
+* Stop any running Clowder / plugin instances: **. ./stop-clowder.sh -m**
 * Restart Clowder with some extractors: **. ./start-clowder.sh -w image-preview plantcv video-preview**
   * The script should automatically start RabbitMQ for you as well, since you have specified that you would like to utilize extractors.
 * Wait for everything to finish starting everything up (this may take up to ~1 minute)
 * Once Clowder starts, verify that the extractors are present by navigating to **http://YOUR_OPENSTACK_IP:30291/api/status**
   * You should see **rabbitmq: true** listed under the "plugins" section.
   * You should see the extractors you specified listed at the bottom
-* Register for an account as described above.
 * Create a Dataset and upload a file as described above.
+  * View http://CLOWDER_IP/admin/extractions in your browser to verify that the extractors are working.
-  * Check the log(s) of each extractor and you should see it doing work on the file(s) you chose to upload
+  * If anything strange appears on the UI, check the log(s) of each extractor and you should see it doing work on the file(s) you chose to upload

 ## Text-Based Search (ElasticSearch)
-* Stop any running Clowder / plugin instances: **. ./stop-clowder.sh**
+* Stop any running Clowder / plugin instances: **. ./stop-clowder.sh -m**
 * Restart Clowder with elasticsearch enabled: **. ./start-clowder.sh elasticsearch**
 * Once Clowder starts, verify that elasticsearch is enabled by navigating to **http://YOUR_OPENSTACK_IP:30291/api/status**
   * You should see **elasticsearch: true** listed under the "plugins" section.
+  * You should see a "Search" box at the top-right of the Clowder UI.
+This indicates that elasticsearch is enabled.
+* After uploading a file (as described above), attempt to search for the file extensions, such as "jpg" or "png".
+  * You should see the file that you uploaded listed under the results of the search.